thomas-cares/hit-the-charts/README.md

 ## Analysis 1: Can we predict a song's viral qualities?
-* Modeling the musical qualites of songs charts features in the spotify viral charts 2017-2020
+* Modeling the musical qualites of songs featured in the spotify viral charts 2017-2020
 * Models: K Nearest Neighbours, Decision Tree

 ## Analysis 2: Modeling local success